Western Oregon BLM Forests

 Western Oregon BLM forests surround our communities.
 People live next to BLM forests, we recreate in BLM forests, and we get our drinking water from BLM forests.
 Western Oregon BLM forests are our backyard forests and a part of our heritage.

 The latest: The Bureau of Land Management (BLM) has proposed the a new Resource Management Plan to propose action on BLM forests over the next 20 years.
-Now is the time for your public protest if you commented during the initial draft period, your comments are due by May 14 2016.
+On May 13, 2016 KS Wild joined forces with several conservation organizations to submit a public protest.
+You can read the full contents of the protest here.

 KS Wild’s Citizen’s Comment Guide

 for the BLM’s 2016 Resource Management Plan

 The Western Oregon BLM is undertaking a revision of the Resource Management Plans that guide the protection, recreation, and resource extraction on 2.6 million acres of federal forests.
 The BLM released a Draft Environmental Impact Statement in April 2015, and received a lot of attention.
 Garnering over 7,000 public comments, the proposed Resource Management Plan has now moved into its latest installment of the planning process, the formal protest period.

 Uphold the Northwest Forest Plan: The Northwest Forest Plan is designed to “take an ecosystem management approach to forest management to protect rivers, old-growth forests and populations of native plants and animals.